CanteenApp/Canteen/DOCUMENTATION.md

 Authentication is achieved using OAuth.
 The configuration files are stored in a hidden folder `/server/.config` that is ignored by github.
 You will want to **make sure this folder contains the first . (dot), otherwise the API keys will be exposed!**

-The folder contains three files:
+The folder contains three files: (Jak, please fill out this section)

 ### Middleware

 [Grant](https://github.com/simov/grant) is middleware module for Express that allows us to easily integrate OAuth into the app.
 For more information, [this article](https://scotch.io/tutorials/implement-oauth-into-your-express-koa-or-hapi-applications-using-grant)  can be of use.

+### Server Routes

+The `routes.js` file contains all the methods for routing traffic to/from the server.

 ## Deployment